Insolvency & reconstructionDownload PDF version

 Subsequently, the trustee will send semi-annual statements describing the situation of the estate and the work undertaken by the trustee in order to monetise the assets and business of the estate in the period following the last statement.

-The trustee decides whether to affirm the company’s existing agreements, provided that the company was not in breach of any such agreements before the bankruptcy.
+The trustee decides whether to affirm the company’s existing agreements, provided that the company was not in breach of any such agreements before the bankruptcy, and such agreements were therefore rightfully terminated.
 If the trustee decides to affirm an agreement, the estate will be bound by the terms and conditions herein, and the other party’s claims thereunder will be ranked as pre-preferential claims, see below.